Administration for Children and Families, Office of Community Services, HHS.

 1. Eligible Applicants

-Community Services Block Grant eligible entities, State Community Action Associations including faith-based organizations, nonprofit organizations having 501(c)(3) status, and nonprofits that do not have 501(c)(3) status.
+Community Services Block Grant eligible entities, State Community Action Associations, non-profit organizations having 501(c)3 status, and non-profits that do not have 501(c)3 status.
+Faith-based organizations are eligible to apply.

 Additional Information on Eligibility: As prescribed by the Community Services Block Grant Act (Pub.
-L. 105-285, Section 678(c)(2), eligible applicants are eligible entities (see definitions), organizations, or associations with demonstrated expertise in providing training to individuals and organizations on methods of effectively addressing the needs of low-income families and communities.
+L. 105-285, Section 678A(c)(2), eligible applicants are eligible entities (see definitions), or statewide or local organizations, or associations with demonstrated expertise in providing training to individuals and organizations on methods of effectively addressing the needs of low-income families and communities.

 Private, non-profit organizations are encouraged to submit with their applications the survey located under “Grant Related Documents and Forms” titled “Survey for Private, Non-Profit Grant Applicants” at http://www.acf.hhs.gov/programs/ofs/forms.htm.